lelloc/doc-admin/content/processes-automation/generic-agent.rst

 Generic Agent
 =============

 Processing tickets require often a workflow.
-Let's say "if-then" activities:
+Let's say "if-then" activities.

-If specific conditions match like: A ticket
+If specific conditions match like:

-| is from one particular customer
+- A ticket is from one particular customer.
-| is assigned to an appropriate queue
+- A ticket is assigned to an appropriate queue.
-| has a defined priority
+- A ticket has a defined priority.
-| contains defined keywords
+- A ticket contains defined keywords.

 Outlined activities must be performed like changing the ticket priority, moving the ticket to another group, assigning a service to a ticket, and many more.

 Also time-based activities can be required like cleaning up the spam-queue once a week.

-OTRS supports this with the Generic Agent.
-Here, simple or compound time and event-based tasks are configuarble in the OTRS front end without the requirement to learn a scripting language.
+OTRS supports this with the *Generic Agent*.
+Here, simple or compound time and event-based tasks are configurable in the OTRS front end without the requirement to learn a scripting language.
 Depending on search criteria, and time or event criteria, tickets will automatically be acted upon.

 Use this screen to manage generic agent jobs in the system.
 A fresh OTRS installation contains no generic agent jobs by default.
 The generic agent job management screen is available in the *Generic Agent* module of the *Processes & Automation* group.